svaarala/duktape/doc/debugger.rst

   etc.  (A detach can also occur if explicitly requested by the debug client or if Duktape detects a debug stream error.)

-You can also write your own debug client: the debug protocol is the version compatible interface to write a debugger against.
+You can also write your own debug client by implementing the client side of the debug protocol.
 The debug client is intended to adapt to the target debug protocol version, so your debug client may need changes from time to time as the Duktape debug protocol evolves.
 The debug protocol is versioned with the same semantic versioning principles as the Duktape API.

 Example debug client and server
 -------------------------------